blackpeps/dbmslab2023/01. Introduction to ER diagram and SQL/readme.md

 ## Points to note while writing the fair record for this experiment

 - Thories should be written on the right side.
+(This will be mentioned at the beginning of the topic.)
 - Figures should be on the left side.
+- No **AIM, OUTPUT** IN THIS EXPERIMENT.

 ---

+> Right side

 The **ER model**, also known as **Entity-Relationship model (ERD)**, is a high-level data model used to depict the relationships among entity sets stored in a database.
 This model defines the data elements and relationships within a specific system, providing a logical structure for databases.

 In essence, ER diagrams are a visual tool for explaining the logical structure of databases, built upon three fundamental concepts: entities, attributes, and relationships.
 Entities are represented by rectangles, attributes by ovals, and relationships by diamond shapes.

 ## 1. ER Diagrams Symbols & Notations

+> Right side

 **ER Diagrams Symbols & Notations** primarily consist of three basic symbols: